minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - Load Balances are servers that forward traffic to multiple servers (e.g., EC2 instances) downstream
 - Spread load across multiple downstream instances
-- Expose a single point of access (DNS) to your
+- Expose a single point of access (DNS) to your application
+- Seamlessly handle failures of downstream instances
+- Do regular health checks to your instances